sebanc/brunch/BUILDING.md

 - 16 GB free disk space available,
 - an internet connection.

-1. Download the "rammus" ChromeOS recovery image from here (https://cros-updates-serving.appspot.com/).
+1. Download the "samus" ChromeOS recovery image from here (https://cros-updates-serving.appspot.com/).

-Note: This should work with any ChromeOS image compatible with your CPU nevertheless "rammus" currently is the most compatible image.

 2. Make sure you have 16GB of free space available for the build.